efeelize/eng/kaiyan/shopping/cities_to_visit.md

 - 4. Everyone who gets the chance should go abroad because travel broadens the mind.

 - 5. Since you’re driving at a good clip, we’ll get there early.

+# 9.heading to [v.前往、去]
+> Just heading in the direction you're going to.You're going to, exactly.
+So you're heading home, you're heading out.

+# 10.what's on the agenda while you're there & itinerary /aɪ'tɪnərɛri/ [n.行程]
+> I think this is a question that I probably ask more than anything else.
+Just like "what are you going to do?"so if you just say "what's on the agenda", it's "what do you have planned".
+So what's he going to do in Paris to start?

+> so when you're traveling, often you'll have the word itinerary that you use, but that's kind of official time by time, day by day schedule.really formal and rigid.

+# 11.hit the hot spots [n.热门景点]
+> So that's the verb we use when you say you're going to the popular places, I'm gonna hit all the hot spots.

 # V.adj that are associated with sightseeing
 # 1.Middle East [n.中东] & sweltering /'swɛltərɪŋ/  [adj.闷热的]